-Treatment focuses on preventing the excess buildup of fluids and wastes, while allowing the kidneys to heal.
-Patients should be watched closely for deterioration of kidney function.
+Treatment focuses on preventing the buildup of fluids and wastes, while allowing the kidneys to heal.

-Taking medications to help control potassium levels in the bloodstream
+- Taking medicines to help control potassium level in the blood

 Temporary dialysis can remove excess waste and fluids.
-This can make you feel better, and may make the kidney failure easier to control.
-Dialysis may not be necessary for all people, but is often lifesaving, especially if serum potassium is dangerously high.
+This can help improve your symptoms so that you feel better.
+It may also make kidney failure easier to control.
+Dialysis may not be necessary for all people, but is often lifesaving, especially if potassium is dangerously high.